Dementia

 We want Leeds to be a dementia friendly place, where people can live well with the condition, be open about it, and stay well and active.

-There is help and support available, so you don’t have to face dementia alone.
+There is help and support available, so you do not have to face dementia alone.

 Leeds City Council - Care Delivery Service